What is Adenomyosis?

 Determining a Diagnosis

-After taking a thorough medical history and performing a medical exam that includes a pelvic examination, your gynecologist specializing in adenomyosis can use an MRI or a transvaginal ultrasound to rule out any other conditions — without the need for surgery.
+After taking a thorough medical history and performing a medical exam that includes a pelvic examination, your gynecologist or adenomyosis specialist can use an MRI or a transvaginal ultrasound to rule out any other conditions — without the need for surgery.
 Occasionally, the best method for diagnosing your condition may be to conduct an endometrial biopsy.
-Advanced diagnostic tools increase the chances of accurate diagnosis and more effective treatment options
+Advanced diagnostic tools increase the chances of accurate diagnosis and more effective treatment options.

-Your physician should discuss with you the pros and cons of minimally invasive, uterus-sparing therapies, like UAE, which has been proven very effective in the treatment of adenomyosis.
+Your adenomyosis NYC specialist should discuss with you the pros and cons of minimally invasive, uterus-sparing therapies, like UAE, which has been proven very effective in the treatment of adenomyosis.
 You will likely also discuss surgical interventions such as a hysterectomy.

-At Viva Eve, our team of specialists will explore all of your treatment options with you and recommend an appropriate course of treatment based on your medical case and unique circumstances.
+At Viva Eve, our team of adenomyosis specialists NYC will explore all of your treatment options with you and recommend an appropriate course of treatment based on your medical case and unique circumstances.
 We offer surgical and nonsurgical treatment options, including minimally invasive therapies to treat adenomyosis, such as uterine artery embolization (UAE).
-Patients receive thorough facts and candid conversation about procedures and treatment options.